LoganR333/UNH-IT718/Lab6-Database-Session/AWS/README.md

 ```
 ### Lab report commands to validate deployment
 The sample screenshot below shows adding a new user (twice to generate a new and old uuid).
 Then testing both the new and old uuid.
+Provide the screenshot and the function URL as a link in your lab report.

 ![CLI screen capture](Lab6-AWS-cli.png)